Part Three: Reclaim your Voice and Practice Self-Compassion

 - Why are you crying?

 Not only are these statements not helpful, they are down-right destructive.
-The little person inside of you feels abandoned, lonely and overwhelmed when you minimize your feelings.
+The little person inside of us feels abandoned, lonely and overwhelmed when we minimize our feelings.
 Most of us are not lucky enough to have a stranger(Dorothy) or a weird friend(Scare-Crow) come and find us.
 Thus, it is important that we build our own community.
 You protest, “Oh, no, Dr. D. I am not going to get hurt again.”
 As I see it, you have a choice.
 You can stay in the darkness of the forest or you can begin to use that oil-can of yours and get to work, healing your losses.

-The yellow brick road, did route Dorothy and the Scarecrow through the dark forest.
+The yellow brick road did route Dorothy and the Scarecrow through the dark forest.
 They discovered the Tin Man as they were fetching the apples that the scary trees threw at them.
 The Tin Man through pursed lips and a frozen jaw, was able to screech out the words, oil can and mouth.
 As the two strangers applied oil to the Tin Man’s mouth, he began telling them his story.
 As more and more of his body was oiled, he began to dance.
 However, even with his singing and dancing the Tin Man felt hollow inside and he so desired a heart.

 At this point in the story, everyone was under the impression that the Wizard in the Emerald Palace would be the answer to all of their problems.
 Now, we know that each of those characters had the inner resources for everything they were looking outward for the wizard to do for them.